suljevicsemir/hechim-demo/README.md

 - multi-module architecture
 - unit testing
 - handling different UI states with grace

+Certain parts of the skills demonstration will also be:
+- navigation
+- UI grace handling (loading, error, success, content)

 ## Short insight what this project is about to casual or more interested reader.